Pete Aguilar: Abortion

 Aguilar opposed the overturning of Roe v.
 Wade, calling it a "devastating decision".

 Big Tech

 In 2022, Aguilar was one of 16 Democrats to vote against the Merger Filing Fee Modernization Act of 2022, an antitrust package that would crack down on corporations' anti-competitive behavior.

 Israel

 Aguilar voted to provide Israel with support following the 2023 Hamas attack on Israel.

+Transgender Issues

+In January 2025, Aguilar voted against the Protection of Women and Girls in Sports Act, which bars the application of Title IX protections to people born male who transitioned to female.
+Aguilar argued that only "10 athletes out of 500,000 athletes" competing in college sports are transgender, saying "the House Republican conference would choose to have this conversation rather than something that is more expansive that truly helps lower cost or makes people’s lives better."